From BANFF – Canmore to STEAMBOAT SPRINGS

 9. In the morning of the 14th of August, 25 jolly riders set out at Canmore.

-See in underneath excel sheet the main statistics of our route:
+Click underneath excel sheet for our main statistics of the route:

 CONCLUSIONS and some RECOMMENDATIONS